JabadeSusheelKrishna/FHIR_prototype_implementation/README.md

 > - (tested) reload of Central server without issues
 > - (tested) Adding patient details into the FHIR server
 > - (tested) Adding Patient hash id and name in Hospital Local Server
+> - (not tested) Deleting the patient from FHIR server but not from Hospital local server
+> - (not tested) Trying to send request to Hospital without front end, and without patient consent.
+> - (not tested) Hospital servers accessing same FHIR server.
+> - (not tested) Verifying Hospital credentials during the Patient consent.

 # Thank you for providing the oppurtunity